 Scalar API reference

-Register Scalar docs page for interactive API exploration:
+Register Scalar docs for interactive API exploration:

 from forze_fastapi.openapi import register_scalar_docs